Black Cohosh Benefits for Hot Flashes: Does it Work?

 What this page is / isn't

 This page summarizes black cohosh evidence and tracking approach.
 It does not provide medical advice or recommendations.
-Discuss with your healthcare provider before trying black cohosh, especially if you have a history of hormone-sensitive conditions or liver disease.
+Discuss with your physician before trying black cohosh, especially if you have a history of hormone-sensitive conditions or liver disease.